projf/isle/hardware/mem/docs/clut.md

 For Isle, `DATAW` must be set to **15** and `ADDRW` should be set to **8**.

 The clut takea a `FILE_PAL` parameter, which allows an initial $readmemh format palette to be loaded at build time.
+Isle includes several palettes to get you started, see [Colour Palettes](../../../docs/colour-palettes.md) for details.

 ## Signals